Gardening for Beginners: A Simple Guide to Getting Started

 Indoor Gardening

 Indoor gardening is essentially container gardening, but you may need a grow light if you don’t have a sunny window.
-Bell reassures us that it’s possible to grow fresh herbs year-round with minimal equipment.
+You can grow fresh herbs year-round with minimal equipment.

 Getting Help